WARNING: How FloodSmart are YOU?

 - More than 23 counties received Federal Disaster Declarations

-- The flooding resulted in over 2,000 paid losses totaling close to $120 million with an average paid amount of over $58,500.
+- The flooding resulted in more than 2,000 paid losses totaling close to $120 million with an average paid amount of more than $58,500.

 Spring Flooding - Torrential Rain: Texas, March 2009

-- Impacted areas had over 3,000 paid losses totaling more than $127 million with an average paid amount of over $38,500.
+- Impacted areas had more than 3,000 paid losses totaling more than $127 million with an average paid amount of more than $38,500.